aasurjya/TixSpot-Backend/README.md

 UI UX design:
 https://framer.com/projects/Discover-Local-Artists--lum0PNkNQcr77R18pz9d-2bVt2

-We will be Using Python-Djngo
+We will be Using Python-Djngo ( Python Version: 3.8)